 Most recently, Rich served as an assistant coach for two teams in the Maryland / DC area.
 At Catholic University he worked with the men's team as a face-off and defensive assistant coach.
 On the woman's side of the game, Rich served as an assistant coach with the Holton Arms School in Bethesda, MD, where he worked with the high school varsity team to develop all around individual skills and offensive team concepts.

-When he is not coaching lacrosse, Rich is either playing lacrosse, running, or enjoying time with his wife and twin daughters.
-He also manages Charm City Run, a running specialty store, in Clarksville, MD, helping people live a more active lifestyle.
+When he is not coaching lacrosse, Rich is either playing lacrosse, running, or enjoying time with his family.
+He also manages Charm City Run, a running specialty store, in Columbia, MD, helping people live a more active lifestyle.